ruzickap/k8s-istio-workshop/docs/lab-04/README.md

 ```

 ::: warning
-Run the following command on your local environment.
+Run the following command on your local environment to allow your browser reach
+the pods ports.
 :::

 Configure port forwarding to Ceph Dashboard: